 - 12 Tower Crane Costs

 Tower crane mast

-It is metal lattice structure with a normally square section, whose main mission is to provide the tower crane with sufficient height.
+It is a metal lattice structure with a normally square section, whose main mission is to provide the tower crane with sufficient height.

 Normally it is formed by lattice modules that facilitate the transport of the crane.
 For assembly, these modules will be joined by screws, all of which will be connected to the projected height.
 Its shape and dimension vary according to the necessary characteristics of weight and height.

-In the upper part of the mast is the rotating are that gives the crane a 360º horizontal movement.
+In the upper part of the mast is the rotating are which gives the crane a 360º horizontal movement.
 Also depending on the model, you can have a cabin for its operation by an operator.